AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_microseg_policy_list.md

     * `port_ranges` - (Optional) List of port ranges for the policy.
 Cannot be used when `protocol` is "ICMP".
       * `lo` - (Required) Lower bound for the range of ports.
       * `hi` - (Optional) Upper bound for the range of ports.
 When not set, `lo` is the only port that matches the policy.
+    * `watch` - (Optional) Whether to enforce the policy or only watch packets.
+If `true` packets are only watched.
+This allows you to observe if the traffic impacted by this rule causes any inadvertent issues (such as traffic being dropped).
+Type: Boolean.
+    * `logging` - (Optional) Whether to enable logging for packets that match the policy.
+Type: Boolean.
     * `uuid` - (Computed) UUID for the Policy.

 ## Import